Sarah Ferguson: Separation and divorce

-The decree nisi was granted on 17 April 1996 and the divorce was finalised on 30 May 1996, after which she legally retained the style Her Royal Highness with the style of other divorced peeresses.
-However, it was announced in April that Ferguson had chosen not to use the style Her Royal Highness and would relinquish it under the divorce terms.
-In accordance with letters patent issued in August 1996 regulating post-divorce royal titles, she formally ceased being a Royal Highness.

-Since her divorce, Ferguson has attended some functions with her daughters, such as the investitures of Andrew into the Royal Victorian Order and the Order of the Garter, and Royal Ascot, and on those occasions, she is afforded the courtesy of treatment as a member of the royal family.
-She hinted at the idea of remarrying Andrew in several interviews.
-In August 2013, she was invited to stay at Balmoral Castle with Andrew and their daughters as guests of the Queen, and in September 2013, in response to a question about the possibility of remarrying Andrew, Ferguson said, "He's still my handsome prince, he'll always be my handsome prince."
+Since the divorce, Ferguson has attended several events with her daughters, including Andrew's investitures into the Royal Victorian Order and the Order of the Garter, as well as Royal Ascot.
+On such occasions, she is afforded the courtesy of treatment as a member of the royal family.
+She hinted at the possibility of remarrying Andrew in several interviews.
+In August 2013, she was invited to stay at Balmoral Castle with Andrew and their daughters as guests of the Queen, and in September 2013, when asked about the prospect of remarriage, Ferguson said: "He's still my handsome prince, he'll always be my handsome prince."

-She was not invited to the 1999 wedding of Prince Edward and Sophie Rhys-Jones or the 2011 wedding of Prince William and Catherine Middleton, but she attended the wedding of Prince Harry and Meghan Markle in 2018.
+She was not invited to the 1999 wedding of Prince Edward and Sophie Rhys-Jones nor the 2011 wedding of Prince William and Catherine Middleton, but she did attend the wedding of Prince Harry and Meghan Markle in 2018.
 However, she did not receive an invitation to the evening reception at Frogmore House hosted by Prince Charles, and was reportedly "deeply upset" by her exclusion.